 Estate planning can be complicated, even if the estate itself seems straightforward.
 State laws and requirements vary for wills, trusts, and other planning documents, and experienced estate attorneys and financial planners are among the best resources for determining how to effectively plan an estate.

 One way to find an attorney is to approach friends and family members and ask if they can recommend someone.
 The state Bar Association will provide referrals to experienced local attorneys.
 Consulting the local Yellow Pages brings names of local practitioners.
-Other resources include consulting the AARP, visiting a local library for updated planning books, or checking online resources such as Kiplinger.org or the American Bar Association's estate planning pages.
+Other resources include consulting the AARP, visiting a local library for updated planning books, or checking online resources such the American Bar Association's estate planning pages.